Enriqueoab/CompleteSpringApp/README.md

 #  Complete application with Spring, Amazon S3, and React:

+In this application I have learned how to create an aws S3 client, how to set and how work some of the Spring annotations so far

-## 1. We have to get the dependency of AWS for out project
+## 1. We have to get the dependency of AWS for our project

-I used this version [`1.12.104`](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk/1.12.104).
+I used this version [`1.12.104`] we can get the dependency tag from [´here´](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk/1.12.104).

 What we have to do is copy the dependency instruction and pasted in our file [`pom.xml`](demo/pom.xml) inside the dependencies tag, like so: